 |

-John Frame was actively
+John Frame was actively involved with Brisbane

-involved with Brisbane community radio 4ZZZfm's
+community radio 4ZZZfm's LGBT support

-LGBT support program Queer Radio from December
+program Queer Radio from December

 1993 until his last show (as stand-in presenter) in February 2009.
 For

-most of that time, certainly late 1994 to mid-2006, he had been both anchor presenter
+most of that time, certainly late 1994 to mid-2006, he had been both anchor

-temporarily, as anchor presenter, in order to allow Felix Kellett to engage
+returned, temporarily, as anchor presenter, in order to allow Felix Kellett to engage in regular employment.
+Mark Jeffery

-2008.
+took over as anchor presenter in July 2008.
 In July 2002 Quest Newspapers "Northside Chronicle"

-wrote the fine feature “John Frames his
+journalist Lyndal Cairns wrote the fine feature “John Frames his

 life” about myself as a local man active in presenting community radio